 - Kirito in Sword Art Online Abridged is at best a Jerkass and at worst a Misanthrope Supreme with disdain for nearly everyone else trapped in Sword Art Online with him.
 But Sachi's death affected him so much that her last words of "it's not your fault" act as his Trauma Button, compelling Kirito to try and help someone no matter how much he hates it or how little their troubles have to do with him.

-- RWBY; Pyrrha Nikos' Fatal Flaw is that, due to being placed on a pedestal for so long, she feels the need to constantly live up to others seeing her as the greatest fighter in the world.
-At first it manifests as her having No Social Skills, but eventually leads her to charging in against the Big Bad, despite being told by everyone that she had no chance of winning, and dying in a Senseless Sacrifice.
+- Pyrrha Nikos' Fatal Flaw is that, due to being placed on a pedestal for so long, she feels the need to constantly live up to others seeing her as the greatest fighter in the world.
+At first, it manifests as her having No Social Skills, but eventually leads her to charging in against The Heavy, despite being told by everyone that she had no chance of winning, and dying in a Senseless Sacrifice.

 - Alice of Alice Isn't Dead describes herself as having anxiety just like the Narrator.
 The difference is that she projects her anxiety outward and turns it into a drive to protect.
-The whole reason she got involved in the plot at all was because she saved a woman she saw being attacked bya Thistle Man.
+The whole reason she got involved in the plot at all was that she saved a woman she saw being attacked by a Thistle Man.